Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Random deformations

 Moreover, if the spaces $U_{2^j}$, $j\in\mathbb{Z}$, define a multiresolution approximation of $L^2(\rd)$, for the same deformations $\tau(x)$ and every $f\in L^2(\rd)$ with $\|f\|_{\dot{B}^{d/2}_{2,1}} <\infty$ we have

 and

 \end{theorem} For the sake of brevity, we wrote $\mathbb{E}[|\tau|^2]$ in place of $\mathbb{E}[|\tau(x)|^2]$, and similarly for the other moments, since the variables $|\tau(x)|$, $x\in \rd$, are assumed to be identically distributed.
 However, observe that the field $\tau(x)$ is not assumed to be bounded. \begin{proof}[Proof of Theorem \ref{teo random}] Let us prove \eqref{eq stima random 1} and \eqref{eq stima random 2} first.
-In view of the Lipschitz property satisfied by $\Phi$ it suffices to prove a similar bound for $\mathbb{E} \|F_\tau f-f\|^2_{L^2}$.
 Let us set Then we can write

 Taking the expectation and setting $p_j=\mathbb{P}(\{2^{j-1}<|\tau(x)|\leq 2^j\})$ (note that $p_j$ is independent of $x$) we get

 We use the estimate \eqref{eq def bound Us max} to bound each term and we obtain